Map view

 Adding additional lines

-your line from the Navigator -> Imported data
+Just like your first line, left-click and drag your line from the Navigator -> Imported data into the Map view.

 Your line will now be connected to the selected station.